- Learn More

 - Rose Smart Growth Investment Fund in the acquisition of ten buildings containing affordable housing and retail space in New York's Harlem neighborhood.

-- NRDC Equity Partners in the acquisition of Hudson's Bay, Canada's largest retailer and North America's oldest company, as well as recapitalization of retailers Lord & Taylor and Fortunoff; the combined company has revenues of more than $8 billion and controls 55 million square feet of space in North America.
+- NRDC Equity Partners in the acquisition of Hudson's Bay, Canada's largest retailer and North America's oldest company, as well as in the recapitalization of retailers Lord & Taylor and Fortunoff; the combined company has revenues of more than $8 billion and controls 55 million square feet of space in North America.

 - TowerCo in the acquisitions, leasing and operating agreements for thousands of cellular towers throughout North America, Europe and Africa.